tom-draper/persona/README.md

 `/v1/united_kingdom/england/` always picks England, then randomly London or the rest of England.

+A city kept inside its country's tree (such as `london` under `england`) is a partial dataset: it overrides a few features (ethnicity, language, religion, location) and inherits everything else from the country.
+Addressing it by bare name still yields a complete persona — `/v1/london/` draws age, sex, marital status, education and the rest from England, then applies London's overrides — so it matches drawing London through `/v1/united_kingdom/england/`.

 ### List Locations

 All locations currently included can be listed with the `/v1/locations/` endpoint.